WGLab/NanoCaller/README.md

 NanoCaller is distributed under the [MIT License by Wang Genomics Lab](https://wglab.mit-license.org/).

 ## Latest Updates
+_**v2.0.0** (Feb 2 2022)_ : A major update in API and installation method, with release of bioconda recipe for NanoCaller.
+Added support for indel calling in case of poor or non-existent phasing.

 _**v1.0.0** (Aug 8 2021)_ : First post-production release with citeable DOI: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5176764.svg)](https://doi.org/10.5281/zenodo.5176764)

 _**v0.4.1** (Aug 3 2021)_ : Fixed a bug causing slower runtime in whole genome variant calling mode.